 Interest Rate Changes.
 Debt securities, including money market securities, have varying levels of sensitivity to changes in interest rates.
 In general, the price of a debt security can fall when interest rates rise and can rise when interest rates fall.
 Securities with longer maturities and certain types of securities, such as mortgage securities and the securities of issuers in the financial services sector, can be more sensitive to interest rate changes, meaning the longer the maturity of a security, the greater the impact a change in interest rates could have on the security's price.
 Short-term and long-term interest rates do not necessarily move in the same amount or the same direction.
 Short-term securities tend to react to changes in short-term interest rates, and long-term securities tend to react to changes in long-term interest rates.
 Securities with floating interest rates can be less sensitive to interest rate changes, but may decline in value if their interest rates do not rise as much as interest rates in general.
 Securities whose payment at maturity is based on the movement of all or part of an index and inflation-protected debt securities may react differently from other types of debt securities.
+Some countries experience low or negative interest rates from time to time, which may magnify interest rate risk for the market as a whole and for a fund.
+The discontinuation and replacement of London Interbank Offered Rate (LIBOR) (an indicative measure of the average interest rate at which major global banks could borrow from one another) and other benchmark rates may have a significant impact on the financial markets and may adversely impact a fund's performance.

 Foreign Exposure.
-Foreign securities, foreign currencies, and securities issued by U.S. entities with substantial foreign operations can involve additional risks relating to political, economic, or regulatory conditions in foreign countries.
+Foreign securities and securities issued by U.S. entities with substantial foreign operations can involve additional risks relating to political, economic, or regulatory conditions in foreign countries.
 These risks include fluctuations in foreign exchange rates; withholding or other taxes; trading, settlement, custodial, and other operational risks; and the less stringent investor protection and disclosure standards of some foreign markets.
-All of these factors can make foreign investments, especially those in emerging markets, more volatile and potentially less liquid than U.S. investments.
+All of these factors can make foreign investments more volatile and potentially less liquid than U.S. investments.
 In addition, foreign markets can perform differently from the U.S. market.